mpounsett/nagiosplugin/doc/tutorial/check_world.rst

 This minimalistic check consists of a :py:class:`Resource` World which models the part of the world that is interesting for the purposes of our check.
-Resource classes must define a :py:meth:`Resource.survey` method which returns a list of metrics.
-We just return a single :py:class:`Metric` object which states that the world exists.
+Resource classes must define a :py:meth:`Resource.probe` method which returns a list of metrics.
+We just return a single :py:class:`Metric` object that states that the world exists.

 .. literalinclude:: /../src/examples/check_world.py